How to Flush DNS Cache

 What does flushing your DNS do?

 Flushing your DNS clears the cache, which means that it clears the temporary memory of all websites you’ve recently visited.
 This allows websites to be updated and clears out any malicious results that may have been saved in the cache unintentionally.
+Flushing your cache on other devices, like your phone, can do the same thing and help your performance and security.

 How to flush DNS cache in Windows and Mac